yutchina/MMDFND/README.md

 ### Data Preparation
 1. **Data Splitting**: In the experiments, we maintain the same data splitting scheme as the benchmarks.
 2. **Weibo21 Dataset**: For the Weibo21 dataset, we follow the work from [(Ying et al.， 2023)](https://github.com/yingqichao/fnd-bootstrap).
 You should send an email to Dr. [Qiong Nan](mailto:nanqiong19z@ict.ac.cn) to get the complete multimodal multi-domain dataset Weibo21.
 3. **Weibo Dataset**: For the Weibo dataset, we adhere to the work from [(Wang et al.， 2022)](https://github.com/yaqingwang/EANN-KDD18).
 In addition, we have incorporated domain labels into this dataset.
+You can download the final processed data from the link below.
+By using this data, you will bypass the data preparation step.
+Link: https://pan.baidu.com/s/1TGc-8RUt6BIHO1rjnzuPxQ code: qwer
 4. **Data Storage**:
     - Place the processed Weibo data in the `./data` directory.
     - Place the Weibo21 data in the `./Weibo_21` directory.